funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

     df_movies.to_parquet(out_dir + "/movies.parquet")
 ```
 <br/><br/>
+The parquet dataset is partitioned randomly into 32 partitions so that during training, multiple GPU workers can access only a subset of the partitions and train the model on that subset of data instead of working with the full dataset.
+Later we will see that using 8 GPU workers, each GPU worker accesses roughly 4 partitions thus enabling parallelization.
+<br/><br/>

 ## Model Architecture
 As mentioned earlier that I am solving this recommender system problem as a `regression` over the `normalized ratings`.
 Regression is not the only way to solve.
-One can also solve this as a `binary classification` problem by turning ratings and views into binary labels for e.g. with normalized ratings, one can assign a label of 1 for all ratings >= 0 and a label of 0 to all ratings < 0 since normalized ratings has a mean of 0.
+One can also solve this as a `binary classification` problem by turning ratings and views into binary labels.
+For e.g. with normalized ratings, one can assign a label of 1 to all ratings >= 0 and a label of 0 to all ratings < 0 since normalized ratings has a mean of 0.
 There are few challenges I saw when implementing a binary classification approach to a recommender system:<br/><br/>

 ### Challenge 1
 Defining positive and negative examples correctly.
 One strategy is as mentioned above where we consider all ratings above the mean for that user as positives and rest as negatives.
 But this is only possible  where explicit ratings are available.